st-tech/zr-obp/examples/obd/README.md

     --behavior_policy random\
     --campaign all

-# relative estiamtion errors and their 95% confidence intervals of OPE estimators.
+# relative estimation errors and their 95% confidence intervals of OPE estimators.
 # our evaluation of OPE procedure suggests that DM performs best among the three OPE estimators because DM has low variance property.
 # (Note that this result is with the small sample data and please see our paper for the results with the full size data)
 # ==================================================